CDCgov/prime-reportstream/prime-router/docs/proposals/0009-proposal-for-history-api.md

     ]
 }
 ```
 To simplify, the status could be made binary (pass/fail) with more detail added on a separate API call.
+Also, adding a new HttpStatus column to the action table for the receive results would simplify having to parse action_result to determine if the POST was successful.
+Alternatively, we could assume that if no report_file record was created for the action then the POST failed.
+However, I think the HttpStatus would be more useful long term.

 ### Action Details for a Given Id
 `GET /reports/{organization}/action/{id}`